Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Accessories which sport a similar or higher price compared to their associated device is like eating moldy cheese; it just never sits well.
 Such was the case of the OWLE iPhone lens system that emerged a few years ago.
 The original setup called for an iPhone 4 that slid into a rugged aluminum case with a lens system compatible with Canon FD lenses, Nikon lenses, and M42 lenses.
 The web lit up with elation, yet despite the fandom for the product, the company had a hard time moving units thanks to its $500 price tag – almost the retail price of the iPhone 4.
-Fast forward 2 years and the company has re-branded, retooled, and re-marketed.
+Fast forward 2 years and the company has rebranded, retooled, and remarketed.
+Speaking of rebranding and remarketing, check out the best iPhone on the market today.

 Now called Phocus, the iPhone lens system is vastly cheaper, made from a lighter material (plastic), and is available in a variety of bundles that range in price from $80 to $200.
 And instead of using DSLR lenses (this option is still available), Phocus includes their own proprietary version that is lightweight and compact.
 They sent me the Phocus for iPhone 4s two lens bundle about a month ago.
 That said, they now also offer an iPhone 5 version, which accommodates the thinner and longer handset.